zhangjunpeng411/miRSM_Supp/README.md

 miRSM_scripts.R: Scripts for a case study to infer and analyze miRNA sponge modules by using miRSM package.

 ## The usage
 Paste all files into a single folder (set the folder as the directory of R environment).
 Users can simply run the scripts as follows.
+The usage of functions in miRSM package can be seen at https://bioconductor.org/packages/miRSM/.

 ```{r echo=FALSE, results='hide', message=FALSE}
 source("miRSM_scripts.R")